Eleven (Stranger Things): Season 4

 Eleven discovers the Hawkins group's plan to kill Vecna by using Max as bait to lure him out and convinces Owens to help her return to Hawkins.
-However, Brenner locks up Owens and traps Eleven, placing a shock collar on her so she is unable to leave.
-When the army attacks the base, Brenner flees with Eleven but is shot and incapacitated, however, she is able to destroy the helicopter and vehicles as Mike, Will, Jonathan, and Argyle (Eduardo Franco) arrive.
-Brenner unlocks the collar and tells Eleven they are family, but she refuses to forgive him and he dies.
-The group goes to Argyle's pizza place where they create an isolation tank for her to enter Max's mind at the same time as Vecna.
+However, Brenner locks Owens up and traps Eleven, placing a shock collar on her so she cannot leave.
+When the army attacks the base, Brenner flees with Eleven but is shot and incapacitated; however, she is able to destroy the helicopter and vehicles as Mike, Will, Jonathan, and Argyle (Eduardo Franco) arrive.
+Brenner unlocks the collar and tells Eleven they are family, but she refuses to forgive him, and he dies.
+The group goes to Argyle's pizza place, where they create an isolation tank for her to enter Max's mind at the same time as Vecna as Eleven lays barefoot in it.
 Vecna overwhelms Eleven and breaks Max's bones and blinds her before Mike tells Eleven that he loves her, which gives her the strength to break his control.
 Despite her efforts, Max still ends up in a coma from her injuries.

-The group return to Hawkins and Eleven reunites with Hopper who compliments her shortened hair.
-Will senses the Upside Down and they all discover that the Upside Down has begun to infiltrate and take over Hawkins.
+The group returns to Hawkins, and Eleven reunites with Hopper, who compliments her shortened hair.
+Will senses the Upside Down, and they all discover that it has begun to infiltrate and take over Hawkins.

+Season 5

+Following the opening of the gates at the end of the previous season, the military suppresses public knowledge of the disaster while intensifying efforts to pursue Eleven, viewing her as the cause of the escalating events despite Vecna's involvement.
+19 months later, Eleven's hair is now in a bun as she trains herself for her next fight with Vecna.
+When Holly Wheeler is lost inside the Upside Down, Eleven decides to intervene.
+Although Hopper is reluctant to let her return, he ultimately accompanies her to investigate military activity in the dimension and assist in locating Holly.

+Eleven infiltrates a military research facility located inside the Upside Down, timing her entrance with thunder to avoid detection.
+Inside, she and Hopper discover that the military has developed technology that temporarily weakens her abilities.
+When Hopper is seized by vines, Eleven attempts to intervene, but her powers are suppressed long enough for him to be captured and interrogated by Dr. Kay (Linda Hamilton).
+Kay presses Hopper for information about Eleven, unaware she is attempting to reach him.

+As Eleven regains her strength and breaks through security, she confronts Kay and tries to kill her telekinetically, but fails due to the lingering effects of the inhibitor.
+Hopper lowers the room's temperature to weaken the vines, allowing him to escape restraint and incapacitate Kay.
+During the escape, Eleven accidentally exposes a bomb hidden under Hopper's jacket, prompting an emotional confrontation when he insists on sacrificing himself.
+She refuses to abandon him and pursues him through the facility until Hopper suddenly returns, having changed his mind after encountering someone unexpected.